Shamyle Dobbs, MSW JD I Chief Executive Officer

 Alexis is a Cincinnati native whose passion for youth and service brought her to Detroit.
 After her fellowship year with Challenge Detroit, she was eager to continue working in the public sector.
 Alexis is a current Master of Community Development student at the University of Detroit Mercy where she hopes to expand her knowledge of organizational and nonprofit governance.
 Alexis is also a proud alumna of North Carolina A&T State University, where she earned degrees in both psychology and political science.
 Alexis is fiercely committed to creating more equitable outcomes for marginalized communities through advocacy, policy, and legal reform.

 Carolyn Pruitt I Community Outreach & Engagement Specialist

 Carolyn is serving with Michigan Community Resources as a LISC AmeriCorps Member.
 She operates as the Community Outreach & Engagement Specialist.
 Carolyn has a Bachelor of Arts in Political Science and a Master of Arts in Social Justice from Marygrove College.

 A native Detroiter, Carolyn is passionate and committed to cultivating and empowering communities throughout the city and state with hopes of broadening reach throughout the world.
 She brings a wide range of experience including administrative operations, community organizing, youth development, and resident-led community change, to list a few.
 In Carolyn’s free time, she enjoys traveling both domestically and abroad.

 Michelle Crockett, Board Chair I Miller Canfield

 Derek Edwards I Invest Detroit

 Marilyn Mullane I Michigan Legal Services

-Glen Zatz I Bodman PLC
+Glen Zatz I Bodman

 Robin Luce-Herrmann I Director Emeritus